Frequently Asked Questions

 6. How do I pay my monthly bill?

-A: Your monthly Talk & Earn wireless bill is conveniently charged to your BMO MasterCard on the 19th of each month.
+A: Your monthly Talk & Earn wireless bill is conveniently charged to your credit card each month.
 You will receive a statement from Talk & Earn detailing your monthly wireless charges.
-When you receive your BMO MasterCard statement, your Talk & Earn charge will be identified as Cityfone.
+On your credit card statement, your charge will be identified as Cityfone.

 7. What charges will appear on my first bill?